12.23.2008

 Or maybe a woman has been planning to leave an abusive spouse, but cannot afford to leave because her part-time job won't pay her bills if she lives alone.
 With each verbal and physical blow a few more grains of sand trickle downward.
 She hopes for a change in the future, but she's not sure she'll survive to escape the reality of the present.

 Perhaps it's not as severe as that.
 Maybe the guy doesn't really love the girl, but he continues living with her because her income is too invaluable to lose.
 More grains of sand fall every day when they argue about petty domestic issues.
+Their arrangement drains his resolve to make a better life for himself.
+He knows it's not the ideal situation, but he tells himself it's better than being alone.

 Men and woman aren't the only victims of circumstance.
 What about the abandoned pets at the local animal shelter whose owners could no longer afford to keep them?
 It's bad enough to tell a child they must quit their after-school music or gymnastics lessons because it's too expensive.
 How many grains of sand fall when a parent tells their child that the beloved family dog "ran away" because they're too ashamed to tell little Johnny or Susie the truth?
 How many parents have secretly taken Buster to the pound because they had no money for pet food?
 How much does that lie diminish a family's hope for a better future when each day brings more pain?